odh-labs/rhoai-roadshow-v2/docs/3-agents-tools/0-intro.md

       db_path: ${env.MILVUS_DB_PATH}
 ```

-If you want, you can try it out by uplaoding a TXT, PDF, DOC, DOCX document, then `Create Document Collection` and use it for RAG.
+If you want, you can try it out by uploading a TXT, PDF, DOC, DOCX document, then `Create Document Collection` and use it for RAG.

 ![images/rag-intro.png](images/rag-intro.png)

-I uploaded the famous`bitcoin.pdf` document from Satoshi 🤑
+I uploaded the famous `bitcoin.pdf` document from Satoshi 🤑

 ## Tools, Agents and MCP Servers